 Alton Jones Sr. and Alton Jones Jr. are the first ever father-son duo in the Bassmaster Elite Series.
-Alton Sr. has made 18 Bassmaster Classic appearances, including his 2008 win.
+Alton Sr. has made 19 Bassmaster Classic appearances, including his 2008 win.
 Alton Jr. is giving his father a run for his money, however.
 He's already qualified for two Bassmaster Classics and has over a thousand pounds in total weight caught in competition so far.

 These anglers have formed a strong bond over the sport they love, and they weren’t going to let hearing loss stand in the way of that.
 Alton Sr. recalls how his own parents’ hearing loss gradually eroded the relationship he had long enjoyed, and he did not want this to be the case with his own son.
-So, at 53 years old, Alton Sr. scheduled his hearing test and was fitted with hearing aids – a decision he made for his loved ones as much as for himself.
+So, at 53 years old, Alton Sr. scheduled his hearing test and was fitted with hearind aids– a decision he made for his loved ones as much as for himself.

 Take a look at what this father and son have to say about their hearing health journey.

 Q: Alton Sr., tell us about your family’s experience with hearing loss.

-Alton Sr.: Both of my parents, as well as my parents-in-law, began with a gradual hearing loss.
+Alton Jones Sr.: Both of my parents, as well as my parents-in-law, began with a gradual hearing loss.
 I first noticed it at restaurants and other noisy areas and they would have to ask you to repeat a question or redirect their focus to your mouth in order to understand.
-As time went by our conversations became more difficult, and as a result we just didn’t communicate as effectively or as frequently as we once did.
+As time went by, our conversations became more difficult, and as a result we just didn’t communicate as effectively or as frequently as we once did.
 I’ve now started noticing those early symptoms of hearing loss in my own ears.

 Q: Alton Jr., how did hearing loss affect your relationship with your family?